Dangertech/vainglorious/README.md

 - ncurses development libraries (often called `ncurses-dev` or `ncurses-devel` in binary package managers)
 - watch out, you might need to add `EXTRAS="-ltinfo"` to the `make` commands on some distributions.

+The actual installation
-Straightforward, as with pretty much every project with a makefile:
+is traightforward, as with pretty much every project with a makefile:

 ```
 $ git clone https://github.com/Dangertech/vainglorious